Upcoming Events & Workshops

 Wednesday, August 12, 2015

-More details will be posted as the date gets closer, but save the date!
 MCRR hosts this annual workshop for reading practitioners and school literacy leaders, connecting them to the latest reading research findings and applications through workshops given by U of M faculty and staff who are directly engaged in reading research projects.
-The workshop will feature a keynote address along with breakout sessions led by U of M faculty and staff from the College of Education and Human Development.
+This year's theme is Bold Solutions: Resarch to Support Transformational Literacy Practices.
+Click here for information & registration.